Stock Trading Guides

 Key Takeaways

-Tesla recently split its stock, demonstrating how companies use stock splits to manage share prices and attract more investors.
+Tesla split its stock, demonstrating how companies use stock splits to manage share prices and attract more investors.
 Although the split didn’t affect the company’s market value, it changed the number and price of shares, potentially impacting the market and investor perception.

 Stock Split Example: Monster Beverage

 In March 2023, Monster Beverage Corporation implemented a 2-for-1 stock split.
-This means that for each share of Monster Beverage (MNST) that an investor-owned, they received an additional share.
+This means that for each share of Monster Beverage (MNST) that an investor owned, they received an additional share.
 As a result, the number of outstanding shares doubled, halving the price per share.

 The total market capitalization, the total value of all the company’s shares, remained unchanged.
 This is because while the number of shares increased, the price per share decreased proportionately.